Threetwosevensixseven/CSpectPlugins/README.md

 ### UARTLogger
 A configurable logger for the Next ESP and Pi UARTs emulated by CSpect.
 See its [wiki page](https://github.com/Threetwosevensixseven/CSpectPlugins/wiki/UART-Logger) for installation and configuration details.

+### UARTReplacement
+A buffered UART replacing the ESP UART in CSpect.
+This one responds to baud rate changes written to the Next's UART I/O ports, using prescaler calculations taking into account the current video timing.
+See its [wiki page](https://github.com/Threetwosevensixseven/CSpectPlugins/wiki/UART-Replacement) for installation and configuration details.

 ### RTC
 A configurable RTC provider to supply your PC's date/time over the [I2C](https://en.wikipedia.org/wiki/I%C2%B2C) bus, emulating the [DS1307](https://github.com/Threetwosevensixseven/CSpectPlugins/blob/master/RTC/Docs/ds1307-1177772.pdf) RTC chip.
 This will make CSpect work with `.date`, `.time` and `RTC.SYS`, and display the time on the NextZXOS menus.
 Work in progress, coming soon!